AJFaraday/easter_bunny_hunt/README.md

 Adding an entry:

 * cp template.js teams/my_team.js
-* The name must be a single word identifier.
+* The name must be a single word identifier (if you want to use it as an argument to run.sh)
 * Fill in functions for the 4 kids.
 * `script/run.js my_team`